bananayork666/Autoclicker-GUI-Script-Python/README.md

 # Autoclicker GUI Script in Python 🎉

 Welcome to the **Autoclicker-GUI-Script-Python** repository!
-This project showcases my first attempt at creating an autoclicker script using Python.
+This project showcases u\bananayork666 first attempt at creating an autoclicker script using Python.
 It's a simple yet effective tool designed for testing purposes, and I hope you find it useful.

 [Download the latest release here!](https://github.com/bananayork666/Autoclicker-GUI-Script-Python/releases)